rvkumar92/viralfeed/README.md

 ___
 ###Execution
-- Clone the repository and do
+- Clone the repository; navigate to viralfeed-materialize and do
 ```npm install && bower install```
 - Open 2 terminals, run ```gulp``` in one and ```npm start``` in another.
 - Navigate to ```http://localhost:3000``` in the browser.